Looking for how to save money this month and cash flow tips for your retail store?

 By the end of January, you know exactly what goods and products you use the most.
 There is no hiding this fact, so why not let February be the time you negotiate a new deal with your best vendors?

 When you extend a deal further out into the future, you have bargaining power with vendors and are most likely able to cut the cost of the items you need to run a successful business.
-This can slash your monthly expenses and give you more revenue to invest back into the company.
+This can slash your monthly expenses and give you more revenue to invest in the company.

 Compare January Year Over Year and Forecast

 Look back and compare January of this year with January of the previous year.
-You should be able to estimate whether 2022 is set to be a more profitable year or one for concern.
+You should be able to estimate whether 2024 is set to be a more profitable year or one for concern.
 Create a cash flow forecast to prepare you for what to expect.
 That way, you're not hit hard during your traditionally "soft" months, as you accounted for it.
-Then you can be surprised when better-than-expected revenue numbers happen.
+Then, you can be surprised when better-than-expected revenue numbers happen.

 In Sum